The Weeknd Drops Sleazy, Misogynistic Diss Song & Justin Bieber Should Ignore It

 The lyrics have been widely panned as misogynistic and objectifying.
 But many fans of Nav and The Weeknd — in particular — have praised it.

 In the first verse The Weeknd brags about his success before telling a defeated love-rival, “I think your girl, think your girl, fell in love with me.
-She say my f–k and my tongue game a remedy,” he sings.
+She say my f**k and my tongue game a remedy,” he sings.

 The graphic hook finds Tesfaye taunting, “Oh yeah, yeah, I just hit a lick and I know you feelin’ some way / Nah, nah, nah, nah, nah, nah, nah / I just took that chick, and I know you feelin’ some way, oh yeah.”